 In preparation for the new light-rail service planned to come through the area, the SHA sought to improve the community by turning it into a denser, light-rail friendly community.
 The SHA rezoned the 67 acres in coordination with the City and Sound Transit, the agencies that were preparing to create transit-oriented development around the new Sound Transit Light Rail stations.
 The SHA also worked on the redevelopment of Rainier Vista in coordination with the Seattle Department of Transportation, Seattle Public Utilities and the Department of Planning and Design.

-66 The City of Seattle was committed to really good planning along the new light rail corridor, and creating a good public realm along the alignment.99 serves Rainier Vista at the Columbia City station just to the south.
-This transportation option gives residents more convenient access to the Rainier Valley, downtown Seattle, and Seattle-Tacoma International Airport.
+The City of Seattle was committed to really good planning along the new light rail corridor, and creating a good public realm along the alignment.

 The LINK Light Rail service opened in the summer of 2009 and